When we refer to dementia, it commonly refers to one of three types; Alzheimer’s disease, vascular dementia or frontotemporal dementia.

 It exhibits similar changes to language and behaviour as that of Alzheimer’s and Parkinson’s disease, and as such, is often incorrectly diagnosed.

-An earlier diagnosis can help families better plan for their loved one’s future and look into various care services, such as home care and various forms of dementia therapy.
+An earlier diagnosis can help families better plan for their loved one’s future and look into various care services, such as in home care and various forms of dementia therapy.
 Incorrect diagnoses only stall this process, which has called for many researchers to look for ways to better diagnose the different types of dementia.

 A better diagnosis